Heisenberg homology on surface configurations: Introduction

 \section{Introduction}

-The braid group $B_m$ was defined by Artin in terms of geometric braids in $\mathbb{R}^3$; equivalently, it is the fundamental group of the configuration space $\mathcal{C}_m(\mathbb{R}^2)$ of $m$ unordered points in the plane.
-Another equivalent description is as the mapping class group $\mathfrak{M}(\mathbb{D}_m)$ of the closed $2$-disc with $m$ interior points removed.
+The braid group $B_m$ was defined by Artin in terms of geometric braids in $\R^3$; equivalently, it is the fundamental group of the configuration space $\mathcal{C}_m(\R^2)$ of $m$ unordered points in the plane.
+Another equivalent description is as the mapping class group $\mathfrak{M}(\mathbb{D}_m)=\Diff(\mathbb{D}_m,S^1)/\Diff_0(\mathbb{D}_m,S^1)$ of the closed $2$-disc with $m$ interior points removed.
 (The \emph{mapping class group} of a surface is the group of isotopy classes of self-diffeomorphisms fixing the boundary pointwise.)

-One of the earliest representations of $B_m$ (not factoring through the projection onto the symmetric group) is the \emph{Burau representation} \cite{Burau} of $B_m$ in $GL_m(\mathbb{Z}[t^{\pm 1}])$, which is most naturally defined as the induced action of $B_m = \mathfrak{M}(\mathbb{D}_m)$ on the twisted homology of $\mathbb{D}_m$.
-There is also a natural action of $\mathfrak{M}(\mathbb{D}_m)$ on configuration spaces $\mathcal{C}_n(\mathbb{D}_m)$; considering the induced action on the homology of these configuration spaces, Lawrence \cite{Lawrence1990} extended this to define a representation of $B_m$ for each $n \geq 1$.
+There is also a natural action of $\Diff(\mathbb{D}_m,S^1)$ on configuration spaces $\mathcal{C}_n(\mathbb{D}_m)$; considering the induced action on the homology of these configuration spaces, Lawrence \cite{Lawrence1990} defined a representation of $B_m$ for each $n \geq 1$.
 The $n=2$ version is known as the \emph{Lawrence-Krammer-Bigelow representation}, and a celebrated result of Bigelow~\cite{Bigelow2001} and Krammer~\cite{Krammer2002} states that this representation of $B_m$ is \emph{faithful}, i.e.~injective.

-On the other hand, for almost all other surfaces $\Sigma$, the question of whether $\mathfrak{M}(\Sigma)$ admits a faithful, finite-dimensional representation over a field (whether it is \emph{linear}) is open.
-The mapping class group of the torus is $SL_2(\mathbb{Z})$, which is evidently linear, and the mapping class group of the closed orientable surface of genus $2$ was shown to be linear by Bigelow and Budney~\cite{Bigelow-Budney}, as a corollary of the linearity of $B_n$.
+On the other hand, for almost all other surfaces $\Sigma$, the question of whether the mapping class group $\mathfrak{M}(\Sigma)$ admits a faithful, finite-dimensional representation over a field (whether it is \emph{linear}) is open.
+The mapping class group of the torus is $SL_2(\Z)$, which is evidently linear, and the mapping class group of the closed orientable surface of genus $2$ was shown to be linear by Bigelow and Budney~\cite{Bigelow-Budney}, as a corollary of the linearity of $B_5$.
 However, nothing is known in genus $g \geq 3$.

-An and Ko studied in \cite{An} extensions of the Lawrence-Krammer-Bigelow representation to homological representations of surface braid groups; see also \cite{BGG2017}.
-Here, we are interested in the mapping class group interpretation of classical braids.
-In particular, inspired by the linearity question, one could ask about natural analogues of the Lawrence representations (including the Lawrence-Krammer-Bigelow representation) for the mapping class group $\mathfrak{M}(\Sigma)$ of the compact orientable surface $\Sigma = \Sigma_{g,1}$ of genus $g$ with one boundary component.
-There is a natural action of $\mathfrak{M}(\Sigma)$ on the configuration spaces $\mathcal{C}_n(\Sigma)$; the key question is the choice of \emph{local system} on $\mathcal{C}_n(\Sigma)$ for the coefficients of homology, which depends on choosing a quotient of its fundamental group.